How To Use And Configure WordPress Widgets – Part 4

 To learn more about using RSS feeds in WordPress, see this tutorial:

-Tags appearing in your Tag Cloud widget can be found in the Tags screen …
+Tags appearing in the widget are listed in the Tags section …

-To add the widget, find a Tag Cloud widget in the Available Widgets section and drag it to your sidebar …
+To use the widget, select a Tag Cloud widget in the Available Widgets section and drag it to the sidebar …

 WordPress Tag Cloud Widget

-There is not much to set up here.
-You can add a title if you want, and choose whether to display items in the tag cloud using Tags or Categories.
-Click Save when finished …
+There’s very little to configure.
+You can add a title, and choose whether to display items in the tag cloud using Tags or Categories.
+Click Save when done …

 WordPress Tag Cloud Widget settings